csRon/autodoe/README.md

 For the beginning just copy an existing exmample folder (e.g. helloDoE) to your preferred location and modify the files based on your needs.

 ### Starting automizedDoE
-Just run
+Just run the following command directly inside the automizedDoE folder
 ```
 automizedDoE /path/to/your/working/folder
 ```
+All output will also be in your selected working folder.

 ### Results
+All output will be in your selected working folder.
 The results will be 2 files + 2 folders:
 * `factorPlan.csv`: file contains the raw experimental plan with values between min and max of the factor value
 * `rawPlan.csv`: file contains the raw experimental plan with values between 0 and 1
 * `simulationFolder`: folder contains raw experiment / simulation results for each run of your experimental plan